Lorimar Television: Early years and merger with Telepictures (1969–1986)

-Purchase by Warner Communications and merger with Warner Bros.
+Purchase by Warner Communications and consolidation with Warner Bros.
 Television (1987–1993)

-In 1987, Lorimar-Telepictures's production arm became Lorimar Television, and, the L-T distribution business was rebranded as Lorimar Syndication.
-Also that same year, it is reported that R. Robert Rosenbaum was named vice president of production at the Lorimar Television unit.
-This was part of a strategy on January 19, 1987, in which the parent company Lorimar-Telepictures had used Lorimar as a operating name for its units.
-That year, Lorimar Television attempted to do a television version of the popular TV Guide magazine, in order to have a revenue of larger market affiliates that tried to buy its proposed access strip for 1988–1989, and the station could earn $58,000 in its first year of stripping, but the show was never materialized.
+In 1987, Lorimar-Telepictures's production arm became Lorimar Television and the L-T distribution business was rebranded as Lorimar Syndication.
+This was part of a strategy where the Lorimar name would be used as an operating name for all of L-T's business units.
+Plans were announced for a television series based on TV Guide magazine, but these plans did not come to fruition (TV Guide would come to television in 1999, when the Prevue Channel was rebranded as the TV Guide Channel).

-On January 11, 1989, Lorimar was purchased by Warner Communications, which the following year merged with Time Inc. to form Time Warner.
+In January 12, 1989, Lorimar was purchased by Warner Communications, which in 1990 merged with Time Inc. to form Time Warner.
 Lorimar's distribution business was folded into Warner Bros.
 Television Distribution and became Warner Bros.
 Domestic Television Distribution; since then, the Telepictures name has been resurrected as both a production company (circa 1990), and once again as a syndication company (1995).

 The former MGM studio lot was sold to Sony to house Columbia Pictures, TriStar Pictures, and Sony's other operations towards the end of 1989 with the facilities renamed as Columbia Studios (now Sony Pictures Studios) at the beginning of 1990.
-Lorimar continued as a production company until September 1993, when it was eventually folded into Warner Bros.
-Television, for "economic issues" as a result of declining syndication sales.
-In 1990, David Salzman left Lorimar to start Millennium Productions to cover affiliated production houses like Lorimar and Telepictures.
-In 1991, after Orion Pictures shut down its television unit, before its eventual Chapter 11 bankruptcy protection, Gary Nardino moved to Lorimar, taking its current Orion-produced shows with them, and also took talent deals (Thomas Carter, Robert Townsend, Paul Stojanovich, Clifton Campbell and Deborah Joy LeVine) with them.
+In 1990, David Salzman left Lorimar to start Millennium Productions, an independent production company allied with Warner Bros.
+In 1991, after Orion Pictures shut down its television unit, Gary Nardino moved to Lorimar, taking some Orion-produced shows and talent deals (Thomas Carter, Robert Townsend, Paul Stojanovich, Clifton Campbell and Deborah Joy LeVine) with them.
 In 1992, Barbara Corday, former CBS executive, struck a deal with the studio.

+Lorimar continued as a production company until September 1993, when it was eventually consolidated into Warner Bros.
+Television, primarily for economic reasons.
 The last series to premiere under the Lorimar name was Time Trax, as part of the Prime Time Entertainment Network programming block.
-Several shows slated to be Lorimar productions, such as Lois & Clark: The New Adventures of Superman, Living Single, It Had to Be You, Café Americain, The Trouble with Larry and Family Album ended up being produced by Warner Bros.
+Several shows slated to be Lorimar productions, such as Lois & Clark: The New Adventures of Superman, Living Single, It Had to Be You, Café Americain, The Trouble with Larry, Against the Grain and Family Album ended up being produced by Warner Bros.

 Les Moonves, who would later become the chairman and CEO of CBS Corporation, was the president and CEO of Lorimar Television from 1990 to 1993.
 Moonves then became the chairman of Warner Bros.
 Television after the merger with Lorimar.